wallymathieu/Siffrorna-trehundratrettiotvaa/text.en.md

 Again
 --------

-I run away to the corridor E34.
+I move away to the corridor E34.
 The man with the mustache is waiting for me.
-Linoliumgolvets dappled green and pink vävtapeternas merge.
-The man looks at the white phone that I gave him.
+The linoleum floors dappled green and the pink of the woven wallpaper merge.
+The man looks at the white phone.
 Unintelligible characters and symbols fills the small
-LCD screen for each key you press.
+LCD screen for each keypress.
 He looks blankly before my frustration.
 It does not seem to work.

-In front of my eyes he seems blur away in unreality and disappear.
+In front of my eyes he seems to blur away into unreality and disappear.

 Remaining
 ----

 I stand in line at the meat counter.
-Its pages are full of different wood.
+Its trays are full of different wooden details.
 Vegetable dishes are right on the meat counter.
 They have put thin pieces of wood to keep the different vegetables apart.
 I'm barefoot.
-The cold from the concrete floor biting the soles.
+The cold from the concrete floor is biting my soles.
 I recognize the person standing behind the counter.
 Without looking up, I ask him what time it is.
 It is an attempt to get a handle on time again.

 \- Hello!
 My name is M..